 Use a Bowl of Warm Water

 If you can’t microwave breast milk in a baby bottle or use a bottle warmer, you can warm it up in a bowl of warm water.
 Just put the bottle in the warm water and let it sit for about one minute until it’s warmed up.

 Be careful not to use boiling hot water, as this can heat the breast milk to temperatures above 104 degrees which can also cause it to scald your baby’s mouth and lose nutrients.
 Plus, human milk doesn’t need to be too warm – the goal is to just bring it up to a lukewarm temperature.

 You may use a microwave with this option to warm up the water quickly.
 All you need to do is fill a bowl with water and stick it into the microwave for about 60-90 seconds.

 Also, make sure that you don’t accidentally put the breastmilk in the water while it is being heated in the microwave.

 Another safe way to warm breastmilk without a microwave is to place the bottle of milk under warm running water.
 You just need to hold the bottle of breastmilk under some warm water for a few minutes.

 However, like with the other methods, you need to make sure that the temperature of the water isn’t too high.
-To ensure that it won’t cause the milk to get too hot, you should be able to leave your hand under the running water without much discomfort.
+To ensure that it won’t cause the human milk to get too hot, you should be able to leave your hand under the running water without much discomfort.

 Once you’ve adjusted the water to the right temperature leave it flowing over the bottle for a few minutes.
-Then simply give the milk a few swirls so that the milk gets mixed around and is at a good even temperature.
+Then simply give the breast milk a few swirls so that the milk gets mixed around and is at a good even temperature.

 Hold Your Breastmilk In A Thermos/Warmed Bottle